 Instructions

-- Pour the lentil into the cooker, and add water, salt, pepper, turmeric and garam masala.
+- Pour the white lentils into the cooker, add water, salt, pepper, turmeric, and garam masala.
 Cook until one whistle only.

-- Heat oil in a frying pan .
+- Heat the oil in a frying pan.
 Add cumin seeds and turn them aromatic.

-- Pour in the boiled white lentil and combine well with the masala paste.
+- Pour in the boiled white lentils and combine well with the masala paste.

-- Dry white lentil is ready to serve
+- Dry white lentils are ready to serve!

 Video